paramsgit/newsStation/README.md

-# Unsplash Photo Gallery App
+# NewStation

-This single-page app fetches photos from the Unsplash API and provides a user-friendly interface for browsing and searching images.
-It uses Tailwind CSS for styling and includes features like real-time search suggestions, debouncing for API calls, and image pop-up modals.
+This single-page app fetches news data from the NewsAPI and provides a user-friendly interface for browsing and searching for news.
+It uses Tailwind CSS for styling and includes features like real-time news data and detailed pop-up modals.

 ## Table of Contents
 - [Getting Started](#getting-started)